 Tri-Tip Roast Price

-At the time of writing, it’s still great value for such a tasty piece of meat considering it’s increasing demand.
+At the time of writing, tri-tip prices are relatively high, but in our opinion still great value for such a tasty piece of meat considering it’s increasing demand.

-It’s currently priced at $20 to $27 per pound across online outlets.
+It’s currently priced at anything between $9 to $27 per-pound across online outlets, depending on grade and source.

 Portion Size: How Much Tri-Tip Per Person?